scala/sbt-scala-module/README.md

     - `SONATYPE_PASSWORD`: need that one
     - `SONATYPE_USERNAME`: that one too

-## Cutting a new release (of this plugin)
+## Publishing a new release (of this plugin)

-### Release notes

-Tag the release and add release notes to https://github.com/scala/sbt-scala-module/releases
+### Publishing (short version)

+Create and push a tag and add the release notes.
+In sbt, verify that `version` picks the tag up, then run `publish` and bump the version number in the readme.

-### Publishing via Bintray
+### Publishing (in detail)

 - Sign in to Bintray (https://bintray.com/login) or create an "Open Source" account (https://bintray.com/signup/oss)
 - Check if you have a repository named `sbt-plugins`.
 If not, create it (Name: sbt-plugins, Type: Generic).
 - Make sure to use Java 8
+- Tag the release and add release notes to https://github.com/scala/sbt-scala-module/releases
 - Make sure the current `HEAD` is a tagged revision.
 In sbt, `version` (set by sbt-git) should be according to a tag.

       > version